Neutral / cushion / high arch

 - Adidas makes several changes in the 2nd iteration of the Response Boost.
 The very structured bands that formed something of a rib cage in the previous version are now softer while the overlays working in tandem with these bands have been removed.
 It is a modification that makes the upper slightly more flexible and adapts better to the runner’s foot.

-- There is more mesh throughout the shoe, especially in the midfoot and heel of this new version.
+- There is more mesh throughout the running shoe, especially in the midfoot and heel of this new version.
 Adidas also made the tongue heavily-perforated as opposed to having none in the original model.
 These updates are sure to enhance the breathability of the shoe for a cool and sweat-free run every time out.

 - Tasked with keeping the heel in place is a new external heel counter.
 The new feature cups the heel extremely well for improved support and comfort in this area.